 Play the Keyboard in GarageBand for iPad

-Using the Keyboard Touch Instrument, you can play different keyboards, including grand piano, electric piano, organ, clavinet and synthesiser, by tapping the keys.
+Using the Keyboard Touch Instrument, you can play different keyboards, including grand piano, electric piano, organ, clavinet, and synthesizer, by tapping the keys.

-You can choose a keyboard sound, move higher or lower on the keyboard, hold notes and change the keyboard layout and size.
-Some keyboards include controls for pitch bend, modulation, velocity and other sound parameters.
-Alchemy synth sounds have an extended set of controls that you can use to customise the sound.
+You can choose a keyboard sound, move higher or lower on the keyboard, hold notes, and change the keyboard layout and size.
+Some keyboards include controls for pitch bend, modulation, velocity, and other sound parameters.
+Alchemy synth sounds have an extended set of controls that you can use to customize the sound.

 Choose a keyboard sound

 Tap the name of the sound near the top of the screen, then tap the sound you want to play.
 You can also swipe left or right to change to the previous or next sound.
 To view keyboard sounds in a different category, tap one of the category names.

 To move the keyboard by octaves, tap the Octave Down or Octave Up button.
 To return to the keyboard’s middle range, tap the Reset button between the octave buttons.
 The number on the button shows the current octave transposition.

 Hold notes longer

 Touch and hold the Sustain control as you play.
 You can also drag the Sustain control to the right to lock it on.

 Organ sounds have a Rotation switch instead of a Sustain control.